 After proceedings that included contested motions, document discovery, and depositions, Delta voluntarily dismissed its Counterclaim.
 Discovery in that action was not complete at the time of dismissal.
-On February 14, 2011, SkyWest Airlines and Atlantic Southeast exercised their statutory rights to voluntarily dismiss their claims in the Superior Court, and filed a new complaint (the "State Court Complaint") in the Georgia State Court of Fulton County (the "State Court").
+On February 14, 2011, SkyWest Airlines and Atlantic Southeast voluntarily dismissed their claims in the Superior Court, and filed a new complaint (the "State Court Complaint") in the Georgia State Court of Fulton County (the "State Court").
 The claims continue to include breach of contract, breach of contract based on mutual departure, breach of contract based on voluntary payment, and breach of the duty of good faith and fair dealing.
 Delta moved for partial dismissal of the State Court Complaint, which motion was denied in its entirety.
-Delta also filed a separate action in the Superior Court containing claims for declaratory judgment and breach of the confidentiality provisions of the Delta Connection Agreements.
-SkyWest Airlines and Atlantic Southeast moved for dismissal of Delta's claims in the Superior Court.
-A hearing on SkyWest Airlines' and Atlantic Southeast's motion was held on April 27, 2011, after which the Superior Court dismissed Delta's complaint in its entirety.
-Discovery in the lawsuit is ongoing.
+Discovery in the State Court lawsuit is not yet complete.

-(7) Commitments and Contingencies (Continued)
+(6) Commitments and Contingencies (Continued)

-On September 22, 2011, Delta filed a motion for leave to file a counterclaim against SkyWest and Atlantic Southeast.
-The proposed counterclaim contains claims for unjust enrichment and breach of contract related to alleged non-revenue positive space flying by SkyWest and Atlantic Southeast employees for non-Delta related business.
-Delta's proposed counterclaim does not specify an amount of damages, but the proposed counterclaim alleges, on information and belief, that Delta's damages exceed \$4.5 million.
-The State Court has not ruled on Delta's motion for leave to file its proposed counterclaim.
+On October 18, 2011, Delta filed a counterclaim (the "Counterclaim") against SkyWest Airlines and Atlantic Southeast.
+The Counterclaim contains claims for unjust enrichment and breach of contract related to alleged non-revenue positive space flying by SkyWest and Atlantic Southeast employees for non-Delta related business.
+Delta's Counterclaim does not specify an amount of damages, but the Counterclaim alleges, on information and belief, that Delta's damages exceed \$4.5 million.
+SkyWest and Atlantic Southeast filed their reply to the Counterclaim on November 21, 2011, stating the allegations contained in the Counterclaim stand denied by operation of law and asserting SkyWest's and Atlantic Southeast's affirmative defenses.
 An estimated loss is accrued if the loss is probable and reasonably estimable.
 Because these conditions have not been satisfied, the Company has not recorded a loss in its consolidated financial statements with respect to the dispute.
-As of December 31, 2011, a range of reasonably possible loss is not determinable related to this counter claim.
+As of December 31, 2012, a range of reasonably possible loss is not determinable related to this Counterclaim.